knpuniversity/symfony2-rest/knpu/episode3/conditionally-embedding-relations.md

 `serialize`.
 When you serialize we have this serialization context which are options for serialization, there's not much on here but there is a way to control your groups here.
 First, get the `$request` object by going out to the `request_stack` service and say `getCurrentRequest`.
-Now create a new `$groups` variable and set that to `Default`, make sure you capitalize the 'D'.
+Now create a new `$groups` variable and set that to `Default`, make sure you capitalize the 'D', because we always want to serialize at least the `Default` group.

+Now say ``if ($request->query->get('deep'))` is true then we just add our group `deep` to `$groups`.
+Finish this up with `$context->setGroups($groups)`.
+And just like that we're able to conditionally show other fields.
+Sweet!

+Rerun our test for `testGetProgrammerDeep` it passes!
+To really prove it refresh the browser and we won't see the user unless we add `?deep=1` to the url.
+There you have a cool way to leverage groups.